 Learning Rails

-So, I decided to write this article to share a few resources I have used over the last twenty months of learning Ruby and Ruby on Rails in the hopes it may help others.
+So, I decided to write this article to share a few resources I have used over the last 20 months of learning Ruby and Ruby on Rails, in the hopes that it may help others.
 Also, I am writing to share a little of my story.

-I have always loved web technologies and am a self-taught developer, which started as a hobby.
-Initially, I build my first website with HTML 3.2 because my business needed a website.
-For fun, I eventually, I supported many area non-profits by building WordPress sites for many years.
-However, two years ago, something changes, I had a desire to learn more and transition to a professional career.
+I have always loved web technologies and am a self-taught developer who started as a hobby.
+I built my first website with HTML 3.2 because my business needed one.
+For fun, I eventually supported many area non-profits by building WordPress sites for many years.
+However, two years ago, something changed; I had a desire to learn more and transition to a professional career.

 Free Resources

-Gorails - this course is by Chris Oliver of GoRails, creator of JumpstartPro and Hatchbox.
-This is a new free course for beginners , and is a great place to begin, watch, and code along.
+Gorails: This course is by Chris Oliver, creator of JumpstartPro and Hatchbox.
+This is a new free course for beginners, and it is a great place to begin, watch, and code along.

 Rails Code Along - Steve Polito's course is a little different.
-This course bridges the gap between building side-projects, to a full production application.
+This course bridges the gap between building side-projects and a full production application.
 It follows full Test Driven Development with a Continuous Integration workflow.
-If you have been coding Rails for a little while, this will really way to step up your game.
+If you have been coding in Rails for a little while, this will really help you step up your game.

 Rails Guides - Yes, the Rails Guides.
 Rails documentation is actually quite good.
 Any sharp developer needs to learn to read the documentation.